Methodology used in the rankings

 What information is used to construct the rankings?

-The U-Ranking index is constructed from 20 indicators that are grouped into 2 dimensions (teaching and research and innovation).
-The ranking includes the universities that have information on at least 18 of these 20 indicators.
-Data is obtained from public information systems and statistical sources.
+The U-Ranking index is built from 23 indicators grouped into three dimensions: 10 indicators to assess teaching activity, another 10 for research and innovation, and 3 to measure graduate employability.
+The ranking includes universities with available data for at least 20 of these 23 indicators.
+The data used come from public information systems and statistical sources.

 Teaching